simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

         BucketPolicy("imageBucketpolicy", bucketPolicyArgs)
 ```

+##### Lambda

 Lambda functions for viewer request and origin response
 Lambda functions with inlined code which just forwards and returns the viewer request and the origin response defined as a StringAsset.
-Also a custom resource option because for lambda@edge the origin function has to be located in us-east-1.
+Also a custom resource option because for Lambda@Edge the origin function has to be located in us-east-1.

 ```fsharp
  let lambdaOptions =